yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL unguided - Enterprise-class networking in Azure.md

 ### Tasks to complete

--   Configure partner firewall NATting and firewall rules to accomplish the following goals
+-   Configure partner firewall NATting and firewall rules to accomplish the following goals.

     -   Only one IP address is exposed to the Internet.
 All other servers in the environment should **not** have Public IP addresses when this exercise is complete.

-    -   All Azure VMs access the Internet through the firewall only
+    -   All Azure VMs access the Internet through the firewall only.

     -   Served from the internal load-balancer IP (NATted through the firewall), CloudShop website is accessible from the Internet.